Halloween Haiku Deathmatch + Phoenix Poetry Slam | Wednesday, October 28

-Lawn Gnome Publishing brought the 2014 Individual World Poetry Slam to Phoenix, AZ.
-It was the first time a Poetry Slam Inc event has been held in Arizona since the performance art was established in the 90’s.
-Our mission is to provide a space for local writers/artists/performers/etc. to explore and perfect their own craft.
+We provide a space for local writers, artists, performers, etc. to explore and perfect their own craft.
 Our commitment is community.
-We welcome persons of any and all genders, sexualities, ethnicities, abilities, ages, etc. As writers and literary critics, we value freedom of speech and thus do not limit, moderate or otherwise censor any content, and so there is a blanket trigger warning for all events.
+We welcome persons of any and all genders, sexuality, ethnicity, ability, ages, etc. As writers and literary critics, we value freedom of speech and thus do not limit, moderate or otherwise censor any content, and so there is a blanket trigger warning for all events.
 However, we strive to create a constructive atmosphere of equality, sensitivity, and progress, one that encourages discussion and actively opposes marginalization of any persons or group.
 Our goal isn’t tolerance of diversity, but its empowerment and alliance.

 High School Poetry | Call For Submissions!